-Planning and taking a trip to Africa is a “bucket list” item for a lot of people (myself included!)…but it’s not like flying to Florida or driving to Detroit!
-I was finally able to fulfill a life dream when my wife and I visited Kenya and Tanzania for last year nine days.
-I’ve written some about our trip (more posts coming!)…but I’ve also gotten a lot of questions about the process of planning a trip.
-Many people have said they don’t know where to start – so I decided to provide some advice based on our planning process.
+Planning a trip to Africa, and then taking that trip, is a “bucket list” item for a lot of people (myself included!)…but it’s not like flying to Florida or driving to Detroit!
+I was finally able to fulfill a life dream when my wife and I visited Kenya and Tanzania for a nine-day safari.
+I’ve written some about our trip (more posts coming!)…but I’ve also gotten a lot of questions about the process of planning a trip to Africa.
+Many people have said they don’t know where to start – so I decided to provide some advice on planning a trip to Africa based on our process.

 Africa is a continent, not a country – and it’s mind-bogglingly huge.
 It’s total land mass is nearly 12M sq. mi.
 A 2013 article from the Daily Mail (U.K.) explains that Africa is larger than the US, China, India, and most of Europe – combined.
 Africa is made up of 54 sovereign countries and 10 dependent territories.
 Each one has its own language, culture, customs and wildlife.
 Therefore, starting with a sense of your desired destination(s) for your trip is very important.